 Those images can then be versioned and deployed in various environments and hence enable a consistent deployment unit.
 For most public images Docker company provides a default public registry called Docker Hub.

 Docker containerization perfectly suits for developing microservices architecture (or moving from monolithic to microservices), a way of creating an application as a set of small independent services, each building around a single process and performing a certain feature.

 Docker is available in two editions: Community Edition and Enterprise Edition.
 Docker Community Edition (CE) is created for enterprise development and suits best for programmers and small IT teams wanting to get started with Docker tool and build container-based scalable applications.

 Docker CE provides software engineers with development tools and dev environments for Windows and MacOS.
 Docker Enterprise Edition (EE) is an enterprise-scale version of Docker tools for Linux and Windows development.
 Both Community and Enterprise editions are available on many platforms, as well as on cloud and on-premises.

 Docker has shown itself as a great tool for building, testing, and deploying applications.
-For the last time, it has gained huge popularity and love among the developers.
+Recently, it has gained huge popularity and love among the developers.